my-cloud/ruthenium/src/node/README.md

 <td>

 ```
-Block {
+{
-  Timestamp                  int64
+  "timestamp":                    int64
-  PreviousHash               [32]byte
+  "previous_hash":                [32]byte
-  Transactions               []Transaction
+  "transactions":                 []Transaction
-  AddedRegisteredAddresses   []string
+  "added_registered_addresses":   []string
-  RemovedRegisteredAddresses []string
+  "removed_registered_addresses": []string
 }
 ```
 </td>
 <td>

 ```
-The data structure for block

 The block timestamp
 The hash of the previous block in the chain
 The block transactions
 The added addresses registered in the PoH registry compared to the previous block
 The removed addresses registered in the PoH registry compared to the previous block

 ```
 </td>